DiceDB/dice/.github/ISSUE_TEMPLATE/report_command_bug_tcl.md

 ## Expected output

-The expected output when the above set of commands when run on Redis
+The expected output when the above set of commands

 ```
 {expected_output}